 As Scout parents, most of us remember our first Scout meetings.
 The program is different from Cub Scouts and the meetings are run by the Scouts.
-The transition from Cub Scouts (where parents are in charge) to youth-led Boy Scouts can be abrupt.
+The transition from a Cub Scout pack (where parents are in charge) to a youth-led Scout troop can be abrupt.
 Many of us remember our first meetings being a bit overwhelmed and feeling somewhat lost.
 We were in the back of the meeting room wondering what was really going on, realizing that we don't really know the other parents, didn't know who did what, or know who to ask for help.
 Please ask questions; it is the easiest way to learn and figure it out.